 - Change the order of folders.
 If you want to show your forms first, or put the “sent” folder at the bottom of the list, you just drag and drop the folder to where you want it.

 Changing the order is more important than you might think because the first menu item on this list of folders is going to be the landing page of our App.
 When you open the App, the viewing behaviour will be the same as if you selected that menu item.
-This way, if the folder contain a single item (for example a form), the app will open that the form.
+This way, if the folder contains a single item (for example a form), the app will open that the form.
 If the folder contains a list of items (for example our list of forms), you will see the list of forms.

 Essentially what it means is that we can make any menu item the landing page of our App, which opens a whole bunch of scenarios.
 Here are some examples: